nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Clearing all entries : `clear`
 Clears all entries from the to-do list.<br>
 Format: `clear`

+#### completing a floating task or deadline: `complete`
+complete the specified floating task or deadline from Malitio by striking out them.<br>
+Format: `complete f/d+INDEX`

+> Complete the floating task or deadline at the specified `INDEX`.
+  The index refers to the index number shown in the most recent listing.<br>
+  The index **must have either 'f' or 'd' as a prefix and also a positive integer** eg. f1, d2, ...

+Examples:
+  `complete f2`<br>
+  Complete the 2nd floating task in Malitio.
+  `complete d1`<br>
+  Complete the 1st deadline in Malitio.

 <!--- @@author A0129595N --->
 #### Undo the most recent action: `undo`
 Undo the most recent data-related command and reverts Malitio to previous state. <br>